strinking/docflow/README.md

 A Discord Bot written by Members of the [Programming Server](https://discord.gg/010z0Kw1A9ql5c1Qe) to evaluate code and search documentation for various languages.

+If you are not from the [Programming Discord Server](https://discord.gg/010z0Kw1A9ql5c1Qe), chances are you have little idea of what this is doing.
+But worry not!
+Check out the [`README.md` file in the `docs` directory](./docs/README.md), it should give you an idea of what this project is all about - this file is focused around setup instructions.

 ## Setup
 This Project requires a [Python 3.6 Interpreter](https://www.python.org/downloads/) as well as a bunch of dependencies which you can install by using the following command: